jens-hj/bevy_image_font/README.md

 See examples for more details:

-- [Sprite example](https://github.com/ilyvion/bevy_image_font/blob/main/examples/sprite.rs): Using pixel fonts for in-world text like damage numbers.
+- [Rendered sprite example](https://github.com/ilyvion/bevy_image_font/blob/main/examples/rendered_sprite.rs): Using pixel fonts for in-world text like damage numbers.
-- [Bevy UI example](https://github.com/ilyvion/bevy_image_font/blob/main/examples/bevy_ui.rs): Using `bevy_asset_loader` for texture and font handling.
+- [Rendered UI example](https://github.com/ilyvion/bevy_image_font/blob/main/examples/rendered_ui.rs): Using `bevy_asset_loader` for texture and font handling.
+- [Atlased Sprite Example](https://github.com/ilyvion/bevy_image_font/blob/main/examples/atlased_sprite.rs): Demonstrates rendering text using a sprite atlas with customizable colors and anchors.

 #### Note on Pixel Accuracy

 Bevy anchors sprites at the center by default, which may cause odd-dimensioned sprites to appear blurry.
 To avoid this, use non-`Center` anchors like `Anchor::TopLeft` or adjust sprite translations.
-Refer to the [sprite example](https://github.com/ilyvion/bevy_image_font/blob/main/examples/sprite.rs) for details.
+Refer to the [rendered sprite example](https://github.com/ilyvion/bevy_image_font/blob/main/examples/sprite.rs) for details.

 ### Optional Features

+- You can disable the default `atlas_sprites` feature if you don't use `ImageFontSpriteText`.
-- Disable the default `rendered` feature if you don't use `ImageFontPreRenderedText` or `ImageFontPreRenderedUiText`.
+- You can disable the default `rendered` feature if you don't use `ImageFontPreRenderedText` or `ImageFontPreRenderedUiText`.
 This removes the dependency on the `image` crate.
-- Disable the default `ui` feature if you don't use `ImageFontPreRenderedUiText` to remove a dependency on the `bevy/bevy_ui` feature.
+- You can disable the default `ui` feature if you don't use `ImageFontPreRenderedUiText` to remove a dependency on the `bevy/bevy_ui` feature.
-- The `image` crate is already a dependency of `bevy_image_font`.
-If your project depends on this crate and you need support for non-PNG formats, add your own dependency on the same version of `image` and enable the relevant features.
+- If your project depends on this crate and you need support for non-PNG formats, add your own dependency on the same version of `image` and enable the relevant features.

 ## Bevy Version Compatibility